A Pure Demand Operational Semantics with Applications to Program Analysis: Soundness

 \subsection{Caching Lookups}

-Getting back to the soundness proof, for the next step we are going to cache all of the function and argument lookups needed in the \ruleref{Var} rule of the previous system, producing the $\vdashcc$ system.
-With this change the proof tree should be structurally isomorphic to a standard environment/closure semantics proof tree for the same initial expression.
+For the next step, we are going to define a set of rules that caches all of the function and argument lookups performed in the \ruleref{Var} rule of the previous system, producing the $\vdashcc$ system.
+With this change, the proof tree should be structurally isomorphic to a standard environment/closure semantics proof tree for the same initial expression.
+Note this is not a global cache, we only cache lookups of lexically-enclosing functions (in $\cachef$) and arguments (in $\cachel$); these lookups are the ones ``cached'' in an environment/closure semantics and thus are the ones we need to get proof alignment.